The Bankrate promise

 Getting a loan with a co-signer can be risky, but it can also be beneficial if done correctly.
 Here are some examples of when using a co-signer would make sense:

 - You have poor credit: If your credit score is less than 580, it’s considered poor, and it may be harder to get approved for a loan.
-The lower your credit score, the more risky you’re deemed as a borrower.
+The lower your credit score, the riskier you’re deemed as a borrower.

 - You don’t meet the minimum income requirements: Some lenders require a minimum income.
 If you don’t meet the minimum at the time of application, a co-signer can help bridge that gap.

 - You’re self-employed: If you’re self-employed and don’t have a stable, predictable income, it can be difficult to get approved, even if the monthly payments are well within your budget.

-- You’re a young adult and don’t have a steady income or a solid credit history: Not having a financial or credit history can really hinder your odds of being approved for a loan.
+- You’re a young adult and don’t have a steady income or a solid credit history: Not having a financial or credit history can hinder your odds of being approved for a loan.
 Having a co-signer with an established financial history can help you qualify.

 - You have a high debt-to-income ratio: Your debt-to-income ratio is the amount of debt you owe versus your income.
 If you have large amounts of debt when you apply for a loan, you may want to consider using a co-signer.